Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Introduction

 The rest of the paper is organized as follows.
 In \Cref{sec:notation}, we summarize our notational conventions and in \Cref{sec:securitydefinition}, we review the security definition of QKD.
 In \Cref{sec:EATBackground}, we review the entropy accumulation theorem and adapt the theorem to the device-dependent setting.
 We do this first in the case where side information is all seeded randomness, as was the case in previous works.
 We then provide sufficient conditions for satisfying the Markov chain conditions necessary to apply the EAT without relying on all side-information being randomly seeded.
 This is important as many device-dependent QKD protocols make announcements which depend on the outcome of the measurement.
-In \Cref{sec:QKD_protocol}, we describe the generic protocol to which our method is applicable and also the assumptions on public announcements.
+In \Cref{sec:QKD_protocol}, we describe the generic protocol to which our method is applicable, protocols where all quantum signals are exchanged prior to any classical communication and all communication acts on a single `round' of quantum communication.
+We also provide the assumptions on public announcements.
 In \Cref{sec:SecurityofDDQKDfromEAT}, we then apply the EAT to this family of protocols and obtain a key length formula.
 In \Cref{sec:construction_min_tradeoff}, we discuss how to construct min-tradeoff functions numerically and present two numerical algorithms for obtaining a nearly tight min-tradeoff function.
 In \Cref{sec:example}, we apply our method to several examples.
 We then conclude in \Cref{sec:conclusions}.
 We leave technical details to appendixes.